What is an MP3 audio file?

 How do I listen to a lecture?

 The lectures are in "MP3" format.
-Over the last decade this has become the most popular and common format for audio files.
 Almost any computer, smartphone, iPad, or iPod can play MP3 files.
-It is very likely your computer already has the software installed to manage and play MP3 audio.

-Most newer Audio CD players can now also handle MP3 files that have been copied or "burned" to a recordable CD -- many computers have CD-R (or CD-RW) drives installed and can write CDs.
-Newer car audio systems can also frequently play MP3 files on CD-Rom, most portable "Walkman-style" CD players now play MP3 files, and DVD players also play them (using your television's speakers or your sound system if you have your DVD player as part of a "home theater" type setup.
+Most Audio CD players can also handle MP3 files on a CD.
+Newer car audio systems can also play MP3 files on CD, and DVD players also play them (using your television's speakers or your sound system if you have your DVD player as part of a "home theater" type setup).

 What computer software do I need to listen to an MP3?

 All modern computers will already have MP3 audio software installed, and just about any such program will do the job.
-When the software is properly installed and configured, all you need to do is click on the MP3 and it should start playing.
-Of course, if you are using an older computer, it is possible that MP3 audio software has not been installed.
+All you need to do is click on the MP3 and it should start playing.

 For Windows or Mac, we suggest using iTunes to manage your audio files.